China Enacts Strict New Online Privacy Legislation.

 Instead, it aims to “lay the groundwork for the digital economy over the next 40 or 50 years,” according to her.

-The regulation also states that personal data of Chinese citizens cannot be transferred to nations with lower data security standards than China — requirements that foreign enterprises may find difficult to comply with.
+The law, which takes effect on November 1, also states that personal data of Chinese citizens cannot be transferred to countries with worse data security standards than China — requirements that foreign enterprises may find difficult to comply with.

-“The issue of data transfer is something that has us all on pins and needles,” Schaefer added.

-“It raises an intriguing geopolitical issue, in that the United States lacks a national privacy law.”

-Failure to comply can result in fines of up to 50 million yuan ($7.6 million), or 5% of a company’s annual turnover.
+Companies who do not comply could face fines of up to 50 million yuan ($7.6 million), or 5% of their yearly revenue.

-Serious offenders risk losing their business licenses and being forced to close their doors.
+According to the law, sensitive personal data includes race, ethnicity, religion, biometric data, and other information that, if released, could lead to “discrimination… or gravely jeopardize the safety of individuals.”
+Brief News from Washington Newsday.